danielufeli/todolist/README.md

 - Select the link with the code on the https code tab in the repo.
 - Open a Terminal and write the command: git clone "git@github.com:danielufeli/todolist.git".
-- run the following commands in your terminal:
+- cd into todolist folder
-- npm install
+- run npm install
-- npm start
+- run npm start

 ## Authors